RobbieLD/tabby/readme.md

 - Add and remove icons for apps.
 - Backgrounds urls are cached for an hour to avoid excess api usage.
 - Settings menu allows you to manually refresh the background when ever you like.
-- TODO: Import and Export feature
+- Import and export icon lists.

 ## Installation
 There are two release channels you can install this extension from which are described below.